-- Hear appeals of decisions (e.g. dismissals), and complaints against the program Membership, meetings - Chair: Appointed as needed by Program Director (Chair). - Members: The Appeals Committee Chair may select members as follows: Nurse Anesthesia faculty members (1-2), one CRNA who is not a University employee, one CHP faculty member who is not a CRNA, and one CHP student member.
-A quorum of the committee will be a simple majority of those invited to attend.
-In cases where the Appeals Committee cannot reach consensus, the committee Chair will decide the issue and write the recommendation on the committee's behalf. - Meet only as needed
+- Chair: Appointed as needed by Program Director (Chair). - Members: The Appeals Committee Chair may select members as follows: Nurse Anesthesia faculty members (1-2), one CRNA who is not a University employee, one CHP faculty member who is not a CRNA, and one CHP student member.
+A quorum of

+• Meet only as needed